jgosmann/adventures/content/posts/190126-simetsberg/index.md

 background: 0003.jpg
 date: 2019-01-26T09:34:04+01:00
 publishdate: 2019-01-27T09:34:04+01:00
-draft: true
+draft: false
 resources:
 - src: images/*.jpg
 ---

 While the avalanche danger was very high at the beginning of January, it settled at a 2 out of 5 this weekend.
-That allowed me to do my frist snow shoe hike of the season and try out my newly acquired snow shoes.
+That allowed me to do my frist snow shoe hike of the season and to try out my newly acquired snow shoes.
 Fabian, Emil, and me decided to climb the Simetsberg, a mountain in the lower Alps south of Munich.

 <iframe frameborder="0" scrolling="no" marginheight="0" marginwidth="0" src="https://www.openstreetmap.org/export/embed.html?bbox=9.851989746093752%2C46.71538559839362%2C12.658996582031252%2C48.401855990063694&amp;layer=mapnik&amp;marker=47.56540738772852%2C11.2554931640625" style="border: 1px solid black"></iframe><br/><small><a href="https://www.openstreetmap.org/?mlat=47.5654&amp;mlon=11.2555#map=9/47.5654/11.2555">View Larger Map</a></small>

 We take the first reasonable public transport connection at 7:59am from Munich central station.
-We see quite a number of skiers and snow boarders heading out too.
+There we see quite a number of skiers and snow boarders heading out too.
 After about an hour-long train ride, we change into a bus that drops us at our starting point in Obernach after another 30 minutes.
 From there we start walking.
 It is snowing a bit, but we ascend 100 or 200 meters before we decide that the snow is getting too deep and we put on our snow shoes.